 Waiting until the last minute is never a sound decision in the world of logistics; however, its effects are amplified during the holiday season.
 On top of limited capacity, weather delays, carrier issues, and other unforeseen events that are more common this time of year can throw a wrench in your holiday logistics

-Zipline’s less-than-truckload experts recommend that you build-in an additional two days of transit around the key dates in the holiday season.
-That will provide an adequate buffer time for problem solving.
+Zipline’s less-than-truckload experts recommend that you build in an additional two days of transit around the key dates in the holiday season.
+That will provide an adequate buffer time for problem-solving.
 There’s nothing worse than having empty shelves leading up to Christmas.

 Additionally, if you do not give your transportation partner or carrier ample lead time, you are bound to pay for it.
 With an urgent holiday delivery, rates spike substantially, and capacity is scarce.
-Working ahead is one of the most important things you can do to keep costs down and hit delivery standards during holiday peak.
+Working ahead is one of the most important things you can do to keep costs down and hit delivery standards during the holiday peak.

 Know Carrier Holiday Service Schedules